danielsobrado/spring-cloud-kafka-microservices/README.md

 Use the OpenTelemetry API to measure Java performance.

+## Reusability

+We may still keep the services separate and share code among them based on versions by using client libraries.

+Some util classes have developed on a different project that is [jvmcc-common-libs](), which we import in our services.

 ## High Availability

 Modularity, redundancy, and monitoring are the foundations of availability; if one service fails, another must be prepared to take over.